 In Iceland, you can find 464 authorized airports.
-This is a number that you probably would not have guessed if being asked but the truth of the matter is that people live quite scattered around the country and some places can simply only be reached by boat or a flight.
+This is a number that you probably would not have guessed if being asked but the truth of the matter is that people live quite scattered around the country and some places can simply only be reached by boat or flight.
 Take Vestmannaeyjar or the Westman Islands for example.
-It is a completely isolated settlement on an island off the south shore in Iceland, too far away for a bridge to reach it.
-The airports are, of course, different in sizes and for the most part the four main airports run the show.
+It is a completely isolated settlement on an island off the south shore of Iceland, too far away for a bridge to reach it.
+The airports are, of course, different in size and for the most part the four main airports run the show.

-Keflavik Airport is the largest airport in Iceland will in 99% of cases be where you arrive at and depart from on an international flight to Iceland.
+Keflavik Airport is the largest airport in Iceland and will in 99% of cases be where you arrive at and depart from on an international flight to Iceland.
 That is unless you are coming from Greenland or the Faroe Islands.

 All the major airlines flying to Iceland come through Keflavik airport and airlines are waiting in line to get a slot at the terminals.
 However, this position is brand new and was not even close at the turn of the 21st century.
 Due to this swift change, the airport administration has not had time or funds to build in accordance with the demand and the airport can get busy.
 Even so, the airport has a great system and the staff works hard to keep everything going as smoothly as possible.
 The airport also now has a much wider variety of shops, restaurants, bars and cafés which are split into two separate areas.